WU-BIMAC/W-IDM_OmeroImporter/README.md

 # W-IDM_OmeroImporter
 This repository contains software to read a folder containing images, read associated metadata csv files and automatically imports the images in an OMERO repository and write those metadata in OMERO key-value pair.
 Additionally it is possible to use it to copy the images in a backup location OR a Backblaze backup location.

 ## Installation
-TODO
+To install the application simply download the current release zip file, and unpack it a location of your choice on the system where you plan to run the importing to OMERO.

 ## Launch
+The application can be run as via command line, via script or via scheduler / crone job.
+In all case the application can be run using a configuration file or using command line parameters.
+To use the configuration file a folder named OmeroImporter needs to be created under the user folder, and a configuration file named "OmeroImporter.cfg" needs to placed there.
+The configuration file requires to have a parameter per line as the following example: hostname<TABSPACE>omero.server.address

-## Configuration
+## Target folder configuration

-The application requires a specific folder structure in the directory that is going to be selected The current folder structure required is as follows:
+The application requires a specific folder structure in the directory that is going to be selected to be imported.
+The current folder structure required is as follows:
 0. Folder to read
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Project container folder
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2a.
 Project csv file